Franklin County has three new COVID-19 cases

-The Franklin County Health Department announced three new confirmed COVID-19 cases Friday, bringing the county's total to 116 cases.
+The Franklin County Health Department announced three new COVID-19 cases Friday, bringing the county's total to 116 cases since the pandemic began.

-Gov. Andy Beshear listed a 95-year-old Franklin County male among the state's deaths at his Friday press conference.
+Gov. Andy Beshear listed a 95-year-old Franklin County man among new COVID-related deaths on Friday.

 Brittany Parker, FCHD deputy director, said the county had no new deaths Friday.
 The one Beshear noted Friday was one the health department announced previously.